pjlast/fsocaml/README.md

   |}
 ```

-`<%s! user_component req %>` renders our user component.
-The `!` tells Dream to render the string as HTML, instead of escaping it.
+`<%- user_component req %>` renders our user component.
+The `-` tells the embedded ML preprocessor to render the string as HTML, instead of escaping it.

 And that's it!
 Now we should have a working web app with user registration and sign-in!